Moose milk

 Moose milk, also known as elk milk, refers to milk produced by moose (Alces alces).
-Though it is most commonly consumed by moose calves, its production has also been commercialised in Russia, Sweden and Canada.
+Though it is most commonly consumed by moose calves, its production has also been commercialised in Russia and Sweden.

 Nutritional content

 Moose milk is high in butterfat (10%) and solids (21.5%), according to data collected on Russian moose; research into American moose milk is in a less advanced state than in Russia, but appears to indicate that American moose have even higher concentrations of solids in their milk.
 Moose lactate between June and August; conditional on a good supply of high-quality forage, nutrient and fat concentrations in the milk typically increase during the first twenty-five days of lactation, which are considered the peak period; nutrients, fat, and mineral element concentrations decrease for the remainder of the lactation period.
 However, compared to cow milk, moose milk still has much higher levels of aluminium, iron, selenium, and zinc.